-Memories were ... complex productions shaped by diverse narratives and genres and replete with absences, silences, condensations and displacements that were related in complex ways, to the dialogic moment of their telling.
-92
+Memories were ... complex productions shaped by diverse narratives and genres and replete with absences, condensations silences, displacements that were related in complex ways, to the dialogic moment of their telling.

 As I look back on the few stories my mother told me about her experiences during the war, and the context in which I received them, I can appreciate Radstone's belief that memories are formed at the time they are told.
-I can still hear my father's voice from the other room, when I came home from school and asked her why the boys in the yard had called
+I can still hear my father's voice from the other room,